dpcat237/go-dsu/README.md

-#### WIP - project it's in early stage of development.
+#### WIP - project is in beta stage of development.
 Use it with caution.

 ## Overview

 Go DSU - provides tools to update Go dependencies with more control than default Go tools.
+It isn't stable yet.
+Use it with caution, and any feedback would be very appreciated.
-It works on base of Go modules.
+Go DSU works on base of Go modules and Git.
+Git uses public SSH key for access to private repositories.

 ### Implement for first stable version
 - [x] Simple update of direct / indirect modules